QwertyR0/git_bash_windows_powerline/README.md

 # Git bash for windows powerline theme

 Light & simple powerline theme for Git bash for windows.
 This is a fork of the original repository.
-I can be found [here](https://github.com/diesire/git_bash_windows_powerline).
+It can be found [here](https://github.com/diesire/git_bash_windows_powerline).

 ![ScreenShot](nScreenshot.png)